 Soft Tissue Surgery

-Spays and neuters, declawing cats, abdominal and thoracic surgery; a complete range of services available.
+Spays and neuters, abdominal, thoracic and orthopedic surgery; a complete range of services available.
+Contact us for details.

 Please tap HERE for more information on Spaying and neutering your pet.

 We stay up to date on current techniques and are well-equipped to handle fractures, luxating patellas, ruptured cruciate ligaments and many other bone and joint problems.

 A common disease in dogs that often times requires orthopedic surgery is Cranial Cruciate Ligament Disease.
 This disease is characterized by the failure of the cranial cruciate ligament resulting in instability in the stifle joint.
 A dog will often restrict it’s affected legs to a partial bent position when standing.
 The severity varies depending upon a number of factors; however, all dogs are susceptible with larger breeds and obese canines at increased risk.
 In order to diagnose, your veterinarian will perform a number of tests to assess the severity of the disease and to determine what method of treatment is best and whether or not surgery may be required.

 Please speak with your veterinarian about additional surgeries for your pet.

 Only safe, modern anesthetics are used, and every patient is on monitoring equipment and is watched closely.

 Small breeds (<35lbs estimated adult weight)